Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Data Selection and Characterization

 \subsection{Data Selection}

 First, we use \gaia\ DR3 to identify the sources within 100 pc.
-Then, we applied the following conditions to remove the sources with larger photometric (fluxes in G, BP and RP bands) and astrometric (parallax) errors:
+Then, we applied the following conditions to remove the sources with larger photometric (fluxes in G, BP and RP bands) and astrometric (parallax) errors \footnote{Cut-offs in the renormalized unit weight error (RUWE) and astrometric excess noise (AEN) are often used in the literature for source selection.
+We intentionally avoid using these parameters since it has been shown that binarity may lead to high values of RUWE and AEN \citep[][]{Belokurov2020}. } :

 \begin{itemize} \item $\varpi/\sigma_{\varpi} \ge$ 10 \item $I_{\rm BP}/\sigma_{I_{\rm BP}} \ge$ 10 \item $I_{\rm RP}/\sigma_{I_{\rm RP}} \ge$ 10 \item $I_{\rm G}/\sigma_{I_{\rm G}} \ge$ 10 \end{itemize}